 "Spastic" has the same literal meaning on both sides of the Atlantic: relating to muscle spasms.
 However, its colloquial use, "spazz" or "spaz" couldn't be more different.
 In the United States it is a rather mild, childish insult meaning "clumsy or inept".
 However, it has become a much more offensive word in the UK – originally applied to people with disabilities characterized by muscle spasms such as cerebral palsy, but later broadened to refer to mental retardation due to people's ignorance about disabilities.

 The word "Paki" is a very derogatory term for a Pakistani person in Britain, while in parts of the US – notably New England – "packie" is a slang term for a liquor store ("package store").
+In New Zealand it's the regnal name of the current King of the Maori.

 What in the United States is called a "liquor store" is in Britain called an "off-licence," or "offie" for short.